 Up = Agree, Sideways = Neutral or Okay, Down = Block

 The facilitator of a discussion may choose which, if any, hand signals are used.
-The facilitator may consult with the steering committee and others before the discussion in order to make this decision.
+The facilitator may consult with the CSN-CAPC Board and others before the discussion in order to make this decision.

 CSN Partners agree that when there is a call for consensus after ample opportunity for thorough discussion: